 Kendal Sibley is a partner in Hunton Andrews Kurth LLP’s Business Tax group.

 Kendal’s practice focuses on real estate investment trusts and private investment funds.
 Her experience also includes mortgage servicing rights investment and finance, securitization, joint ventures, and cross-border investment in the United States.
 She represents issuers, underwriters, servicers and guarantors in various aspects of federal income tax structuring of capital markets transactions and investments.
-Kendal was named a BTI Client Service All-Star for 2019.
+Kendal was named a BTI Client Service All-Star for 2019 and recognized as a Leader in REITs: Tax - Nationwide, Chambers USA, 2020.

 She received her J.D. from the University of Virginia School of Law and her B.S. in Commerce, with distinction, from the University of Virginia.
 She clerked for two years on the U.S. Court of Appeals for the Fourth Circuit.

-Lauren Goldberg serves as Executive Vice President, General Counsel and Secretary of VEREIT, Inc., a publicly traded, full-service real estate operating company with approximately $15 billion of total real estate investments.
+Lauren Goldberg serves as Executive Vice President, General Counsel and Secretary of VEREIT, Inc., a full-service real estate operating company which owns and manages one of the largest portfolios of single tenant commercial properties in the United States.
 In her position, Lauren oversees the company’s legal and regulatory affairs, corporate governance and securities matters, compliance and risk management.
 She is also a member of the company’s Management Committee.

 Lewis Kneib, Co-Chair of the firm's Los Angeles Corporate Department, focuses his practice on corporate finance and company representation.
 Mr. Kneib is particularly skilled with transactions in the real estate, hospitality, gaming, and alternative asset management industries.
 Mr. Kneib's practice focuses on: